doom/pegomancy/README.md

 ### As a tool

-Pegomancy provides `pegomant` executable that can be used to generate Python code to parse data according to a given grammar.
+Pegomancy provides `pegomant` executable that can be used to generate Python code to parse data according to a given grammar specification.

 ```
 usage: pegomant [-h] grammar_file